-Generally, AEs in clinical trials are identified during scheduled visits or when participants inform investigators of unscheduled visits to the emergency department or clinic.
+Generally, researchers identify AEs in clinical trials during scheduled visits or when participants inform investigators of unscheduled visits to the emergency department or clinic.
 Unscheduled visits are sometimes detected during the review of patients’ electronic health records.
-Delayed awareness of AEs among study personnel may jeopardize patient safety, so the prompt detection of unscheduled visits is important during clinical trials.
+Delayed awareness of AEs among study personnel may jeopardize patient safety, so prompt detection of unscheduled visits is important during clinical trials.

 Here comes the necessity of building a software tool that alerts and documents AE.
 AE management software shall include detection, processing, and reporting.

-Tracking and monitoring adverse events that occur during a clinical trial is a fundamental component of any clinical trial.
-Software tools to manage and monitor adverse events (AEs) in clinical trials, particularly in multi-site clinical protocols.
+Tracking and monitoring adverse events during a clinical trial is a fundamental component of any clinical trial.
+Software tools help manage and monitor adverse events (AEs) in clinical trials, particularly multi-site clinical protocols.
 These software tools must comply with regulatory guidelines and be easily adaptable for site staff.

 These alert systems inform stakeholders, such as sponsors, institutional review boards (IRBs), or regulatory bodies about unusual and unscheduled visits of participants to hospitals and emergencies.
-These systems are integrated with CTMS and CRF.
-In conclusion these alert systems can effectively improve safety reporting timelines.
+These systems are integrated with CTMS and CRF to make more out of them.
+In conclusion, these alert systems can effectively improve safety reporting timelines.

-Are You Looking For The Best Software Management Tools For Your Clinical Trials?
+Are You Looking For The Best Patient Engagement & Management Software Tool For Your Clinical Trials?